miya0001/wp-unit-docs/factory.md

 ## $this->factory->post->create();

-Create a post for the testing.
+Returns a post ID after creating a post for the testing.

 ### Description